Motirock/VulkanRenderer/README.md

 # VulkanRenderer

 ## To MIT Reviewer(s):
-### On the day I submitted this, I rearranged the repository significantly.
-You can still go through the version/commit history to see how I have made progress.
-Please view the folder "MIT Portfolio" to see the version of the project I submitted.
+### Please view the folder "Portfolio Submission Version" to see the original version of the project I submitted.
+The other folders show previous versions of the project, all of which should render give the proper resources.